Internal and External Calculi: Ordering the Jungle without Being Lost in Translations: An Overview of the Proof-Theoretic Jungle

-Gentzen's sequent systems are also flexible enough to capture other logics.
+Gentzen's sequent systems are flexible enough to capture other logics.
 For example, intuitionistic logic can be provided a sequent calculus by making simple modifications to $\scalc$.
-The calculus $\scalcint$, shown in \fig~\ref{IntNUOVO}, is a sequent calculus for intuitionistic logic.
-Originally, Gentzen obtained a sequent calculus for intuitionistic logic by imposing a restriction on the sequent calculus for classical logic, namely, only sequents with at most one formula in the consequent (viz. sequents $\Gamma \sar \Delta$ such that $|\Delta| \leq 1$) could be used in derivations.
-However, Gentzen's restriction invalidates certain admissibility and invertibility properties, which can be regained by swapping the $\impl$ and $\impr$ rules with the $\iimpl$ and $\iimpr$ rules shown in \fig~\ref{IntNUOVO}.
-The calculus $\scalcint$ is a variant of Gentzen's sequent calculus for intuitionistic logic that has all structural rules, including $\cut$, admissible.
+The calculus $\scalcint$ for intuitionistic logic is obtained by replacing the $\impl$ and $\impr$ rules in $\scalc$ with the $\iimpl$ and $\iimpr$ rules shown in \fig~\ref{IntNUOVO}.
+Originally, Gentzen obtained a sequent calculus for intuitionistic logic by imposing a restriction on the sequent calculus $\mathsf{S(CP)}$ for classical logic, namely, only sequents with at most one formula in the consequent (i.e., sequents $\Gamma \sar \Delta$ such that $|\Delta| \leq 1$) could be used in derivations.
+However, Gentzen's restriction invalidates certain admissibility and invertibility properties, which can be regained allowing multiple formulae to occur in the conclusion.
+The calculus $\scalcint$, due to Maehara~\cite{Mae54}, is a variant of Gentzen's sequent calculus for intuitionistic logic that has all structural rules, including $\cut$, admissible.

 The calculus $\scalcint$ is analytic, though not terminating as the premises of a rule may be as complex as the conclusion as witnessed by the premises of ($\iimp_l$).
 Additionally, the ($\iimp_r$) rule is not invertible, which is an impediment to proof-search.
 In particular, if proof-search constructs a derivation that is not a proof, then a proof may still exist and the constructed derivation may not provide a counter-model of the conclusion.
-Due to analyticity a decision procedure can still be obtained in principle, however, the procedure will also require loop checking which diminishes its efficiency.
-We find that although Gentzen's sequent formalism satisfies syntactic parsimony to a high degree, the formalism lacks uniformity and modularity since simple modifications to a calculus can nullify important properties.
-In addition, although Gentzen-style sequent calculi have been provided for many logics, the formalism is not general enough to yield cut-free systems for many logics of interest (e.g. $\logicsv$ and bi-intuitionistic logics~\cite{BuiGor07}).
-These facts motivate the search for more expressive formalisms that satisfy our important desiderata.
+Due to analyticity a decision procedure can still be obtained; however, the procedure will also require loop checking which diminishes its efficiency.
+For an overview of various proof systems for intuitionistic logic and associated decision procedures, see~\cite{Dyc16}.

+Although Gentzen systems have been provided for many logics, the formalism is still not general enough to yield cut-free systems for many logics of interest (e.g., $\logicsv$ and bi-intuitionistic logics~\cite{LelPat13,BuiGor07}).
+This motivates the search for more expressive formalisms that enrich Gentzen sequents to recapture analyticity and other properties.